PR Strategy for Startups in 2026

 - Create a 3–6 month PR calendar aligned with product launches, events, or funding milestones.

-- Schedule thought leadership articles, bylined content, social commentary, and regular media outreach (Who should do PR).
+- Schedule thought leadership articles, bylined content, social commentary, and regular media outreach

 - Use AI tools to draft content, schedule posts, and monitor mentions — but always manually review output.